← Hasbro Intelligence Viewport 03 / 05Editorial →

 Competitive landscape · analog × meaning-led positioning

-Our read: the category is defined by parents who want their kids in real life — helping with the IKEA cabinet, the Home Depot run, the kitchen, the garden.
-Lego and Melissa & Doug are adjacent because they’re analog and crafted.
-Neither is participant.
+Parents define this category.
+They want their kids in real life: helping with the IKEA cabinet, the Home Depot run, the kitchen, the garden.
+Lego and Melissa & Doug sit adjacent because they are analog and crafted.
+Both stop short of participant.
 That is the wedge Hasbro can walk into.